Diablo IV: How Talismans Work in Season of Infernal Chaos

 Advertisement

-• Looking for a nonexistent talisman menu: there is no separate Talisman mechanic to unlock in Season of Infernal Chaos.
+• Hunting a talisman menu: there is no separate Talisman mechanic to unlock in Season of Infernal Chaos.

-• Equipping perks without synergy: four individually strong effects can still produce a weak build if they fight your resource cycle.
+• Equipping perks without synergy: four strong effects still make a weak build if they fight your resource cycle.

-• Assuming Chaos always means best-in-slot: a Chaos item still has to fit your build’s slot priorities.
+• Assuming Chaos always means best-in-slot: a Chaos item still has to fit your slot priorities and breakpoints.

-• Farming low-efficiency content for too long: once you can handle Torment III or IV Infernal Hordes, that is where your effort should go.
+• Over-farming low tiers: once you can clear Torment III or IV Infernal Hordes, that is where your time should go.

 Was this guide helpful?